CU-ESIIL/ExtremeWildfire/docs/notes/Tuesday Breakout Group Notes.md

 - **Lise's Contribution**: Utilize datasets to identify anomalous, high-impact fires for modeling and analysis.

-- **Branda's Vision**: Create an NIFC-focused NASA map that alerts communities when conditions exceed thresholds.
+- **Branda**: Create an NIFC-focused NASA map that alerts communities when conditions exceed thresholds.

 ### Research Proposals
 - **Retrospective Analysis**: